jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Potter bought his own wand for the same reason Luke Skywalker constructed his own lightsabres.
 The lesson is simple.
 Only when the middle-class holds modern levers of power will we get a happy society.
 But before we will reach out for new tools, we need to believe in a new kind of politics.

 <img src="https://www.slashfilm.com/wp/wp-content/images/Blade-Runner5.jpg" alt="Blade Runner" class="center-img" width="" height="">
-<figcaption> We'll only live in a dystopia if we don't evolve our culture and distribute modern technology to Main Street.
+<figcaption>Our kids will live in a dystopia if we don't evolve our culture and distribute modern technology to Main Street.
 Credit: Blade Runner.
 </figcaption>

 ## New Tech, New Age, New Philosophy

 Life on this Earth has never been easy.
 But better technology helps a whole lot.
-Deaths from disease, famine, and war have all decreased as our technological power has gone up.
+Deaths from disease, famine, and even war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody knew bacteria or viruses existed.
 Everyone thought disease was caused by "[bad air](https://en.wikipedia.org/wiki/Miasma_theory)".
-If hospital patients kept getting sicker, expert medical advice would be to open the windows.
+If hospital patients got sick, expert medical advice would be to open the windows.

 And now, in 2020, we're all washing hands, isolating ourselves, and already working on a COVID-19 vaccine.